-Risk Appetite vs. Risk Tolerance
+Risk Appetite vs Risk Tolerance

 An example of a risk appetite statement would be when a company says it does not accept risks that could result in a significant loss of its revenue base.
-When the same company says that it does not wish to accept risks that would cause revenue from its top 10 customers to decline by more than 10%, it is expressing a risk tolerance definition.
+When the same company says it does not wish to accept risks that would cause revenue from its top 10 customers to decline by more than 10%, it is expressing a risk tolerance definition.

 What is Residual Risk?

 Setting enterprise risk tolerances is a calibration exercise, meaning you need to collect a number of risk assessments for areas known to have high and low risk.

 An organization-wide risk appetite statement can be a powerful tool that gives your risk or compliance program direction.
-However, like any policy, risk appetite without accompanying action is nothing more than an idea.
+However, like any policy, risk appetite without accompanying action this is nothing more than an idea.

 The front line is where income is generated, where employees interact with customers, and where emerging liabilities are first visible.

-To successfully implement your risk appetite, LogicManager enables organizations to identify and define risk tolerances at the front-line process level.
-LogicManager’s robust monitoring tools allow organizations to evaluate tolerances for the root causes of risk at any level.
+To successfully implement your risk appetite across the organization, you must be able to identify and define risk tolerances at the front-line process level.
+Robust monitoring tools allow organizations to evaluate risk tolerances for the root causes of risk at any level.

+Risk appetites should always be aimed at improving business performance.
 Say your organization has a strategic imperative of customer satisfaction and your risk appetite statement outlines a low tolerance for customer dissatisfaction.
 You could set goals for a particular customer satisfaction survey; however, this metric doesn’t offer any actionable solution to improve customer service.
 With a survey you’ll always be acting on customer impressions from last month as an effect of last year’s policies

 Instead, your metrics need to be looking to the future.
 Back to our customer service department, case volume, for example, is available as cases are created and will allow you to detect emerging trends long before they have significantly affected your organization.
 In this example, other forward-looking metrics could include call-wait time or email response time.
 Unlike the results of a survey, these metrics are actionable if they are found to be outside of their defined tolerance.

 Using our customer service metrics again, the number of re-opened cases might be a good root-cause metric, but it’s not comparable over time or across products as the number of total cases will always vary.
-Instead, measuring the percent of cases that are re-opened is a more meaningful metric because its value is independent of customer volume, and is thus comparable both over-time and across silos.
+Instead, measuring the percent of cases that are re-opened is a more meaningful metric because its value is independent of customer volume, and is thus comparable both over time and across silos.